 Why do you want to work with us?

 I want to work with you because I’m passionate about cybersecurity, and Clearswift is one of the top security firms in the UK.
-I’m an expert at using JavaScript, Python, and SQL to asses risks and thwart hacking attacks in cloud-based systems, and I know I can immediately improve your team while also learning from your experts.
+I’m an expert at using JavaScript, Python, and SQL to assess risks and thwart hacking attacks in cloud-based systems, and I know I can immediately improve your team while also learning from your experts.

 Why do you want to join our company?